nbgoodall/check-it-out-two/IDEAS.md

 - [ ] Audio tracks
 - [ ] Custom colour selector...
 - [ ] Mouse movement interpolation, like game projectiles — fill in the gaps...
+- [ ] Blur effect for moving layers...